helloturbine/turbine-docs/docs/records/skus.md

 ![Order Index Page](../../static/img/add_barcode.gif)

-## How to find the Shopify product ID and variant ID of a SKU
+## How to find the Shopify Product ID and Variant ID of a SKU

 There are two methods to find the Shopify product and variant IDs of a SKU